 Typically a foundation differs from a Limited Liability Company, because its focus cannot be the pursuit of profit.
 In addition, it has no shares and cannot distribute dividends or equity to its founders.
-Under Dutch Law, there is only one type of a foundation (‘stichting’).
+Under Dutch Law, there is only one type of foundation (‘stichting’).
 However, the legal type has various applications, which, to some extent, influence the set-up of the foundation and the contents of the Articles of Association.
 Most commonly, our clients ask for standard foundations, charity foundations, family foundations or ‘STAK’ foundations.
 A Dutch foundation has a board of directors but cannot have any members (as opposed to an association).

 Formation of a Dutch foundation

-One of our Dutch public notaries will officialize the foundational Articles.
-One or more individuals or legal entities can set up a foundation.
+One of our Dutch public notaries will officialize the Deed of Incorporation One or more individuals or legal entities can set up a foundation.
 Thus, a Limited Liability Company can also be the founder of a Dutch foundation.
 The deed of incorporation needs to contain the information of the founders, as well as the name of the foundation and its purpose.
 Afterwards, you must register the foundation at the Dutch Chamber of Commerce.
 The founder does not necessarily play a part in the day-to-day management of the foundation.
 For this, it has a board of directors.
 The founder can be included in this board, but this is not a requirement.